Carpet installers lay carpet in homes, offices, restaurants, and many other types of buildings.

 - Finish the edges so that the carpet looks neat

 Carpet installers lay carpet in many types of new and old buildings, including homes, offices, restaurants, and museums.
 Although installing carpet in newly constructed buildings requires minimal preparation, those who replace existing carpet must first remove old flooring, including any padding, glue, tacks, or staples.
 In some cases, carpet installers lay carpet over existing tile or hardwood.

 Carpet installers work with special tools, including a "knee kicker" to position the carpet and a power stretcher to pull the carpet snugly against walls.
 When they have to join seams of carpet (for example, in large rooms), they use special heat-activated tape.
 In commercial installations, they may glue the carpet to the floor or to padding that they have glued to the floor.
 On steps, they may use staples to hold the carpet in place.
 They also use carpet knives, carpet shears (scissors), hammers, power sanders, and other tools.

-Tile and marble setters typically do the following:
+Janitors and building cleaners typically do the following:

 - Gather and empty trash and trash bins